Jesse Jackson Jr.: 2000 presidential election

 Jackson reluctantly supported Al Gore when he became the Democratic presidential nominee, saying Gore and his running mate Joe Lieberman were not liberal enough but that he supported Gore as the only alternative to George W. Bush.
 Jackson criticized Lieberman and the campaign for emphasizing the importance of personal morality in American politicians.
 Nevertheless, Jackson indicated he would persuade liberal voters unenthusiastic about Gore to support the Democratic ticket, rather than Green Party nominee Ralph Nader.

 Despite his criticism of the Gore campaign, Jackson was still mentioned as a possible appointee for United States Secretary of Education if Gore was elected.

 2007 mayoral election

-Rep. Jackson considered entering the 2007 Chicago mayoral election, challenging 18-year incumbent Richard M. Daley, pledging to make a decision after the 2006 United States House of Representatives elections On November 8, 2006, he announced that he would not seek the mayoralty.
+Jackson considered entering the 2007 Chicago mayoral election, challenging 18-year incumbent Richard M. Daley, pledging to make a decision after the 2006 United States House of Representatives elections On November 8, 2006, he announced that he would not seek the mayoralty.